Inspired by Heidi Cohen’s 13 Step Blog Checklist to Make 2013 Your Best Year Ever, I’ve put together my own checklist for Facebook marketers.

 35. Create a Page Post Ad

 Promoted Posts are great, but they are a bit rigid.
-If you promote a page post manually with Power Editor, you can better control the budget, length of campaign, targeting and displayed locations.
+If you promote a page post manually with Power Editor, you can better control the budget, length of The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve., targeting and displayed locations.

 36. Create an Ad for Mobile Only